yayabosh/the-traveling-husky/README.md

 ### What if we didn't care about 100% accuracy?

-After all, if you weregiven 200 cities and asked to find the shortest route between them, being off by a few cities doesn't really matter *that* much.
+If you were given 200 cities and asked to find the shortest route between them, being off by a few cities doesn't really matter *that* much.
 Plus, calculating the answer using brute force would take factorial time.
 200 factorial is such a large number [Google can't even define it](https://www.google.com/search?q=200!&rlz=1C1CHBF_enUS852US852&oq=200!)!